Faculty UTC Learn FAQs

-A semester’s courses are made unavailable to students in UTC Online on the last business day before the next semester starts.
+A semester’s courses are made unavailable to students in UTC Learn on the last business day before the next semester starts.

-Faculty and staff do not have to attend Blackboard training to access or use the UTC Online system.
-However, pre-scheduled training sessions are offered through the Center for Online & Distance Learning.
-Faculty and staff may request specific training sessions to meet their needs by calling the Center for Online & Distance Learning at 425-5835.
+Faculty and staff do not have to attend UTC Learn training to access or use the UTC Learn system.
+However, pre-scheduled training sessions are offered through the UTC Learn Online.
+Faculty and staff may request specific training sessions to meet their needs by calling the UTC Learn Online at 425-5835.
 Student resources are located here.
-Students can get help accessing UTC Online from their instructors, self-enrolling in the "Student UTC Online Training" class found on the Courses tab within UTC Online, the UTC Help Desk, or the online manual available from Blackboard.
+Students can get help accessing UTC Learn from their instructors, self-enrolling in the "Student UTC Learn Training" class found on the Courses tab within UTC Learn, the UTC Help Desk, or the online manual available from UTC Learn.